AnitaYCheng/anitaycheng.github.io/src/work/ladbs.md

 I also worked with back-end developers on:

-- Live wait times widgets for each office
+- Live wait time widgets for each office
-- Automatic holiday announcements
+- Automatic holiday closure announcements

 ### Accessibility
 Given that LADBS is a government entity, we also needed to comply with Section 508 accessibility standards.
 I worked with the Department on Disability to standardize and document PDF accessibility processes.